alexey-tyurin/a2a-double-validation/README.md

    ```

    This script will:
+   - Read environment variables from your `.env` file
+   - Validate that all required variables are set
    - Build Docker images for each agent
    - Push them to Google Container Registry
-   - Deploy them as Cloud Run services
+   - Deploy them as Cloud Run services with environment variables set via `--set-env-vars`
-   - Configure environment variables from your `.env.cloud` file
    - Generate a `cloud_config.py` file with service URLs

+   > **Important**: The deployment script reads from `.env` (not `.env.cloud`) and passes the environment variables to Cloud Run services.
+The containers themselves don't contain the `.env` file - they receive the variables as Cloud Run environment variables.

 ### Cloud Process Management